LABORA-INF-UFG/xapp-workshop/contents/class_1.md

-# Class 1: Managing the xApps
+# Class 1: Managing, checking, and configuring xApps
 At the end of this class, you should be able to:
 - Onboard, install, and uninstall xApps
+- Build and push xApp images
 - Check xApp pods, services, and logs
 - Check registered xApps in the Application Manager
 - Manage the main aspects of an xApp descriptor (config-file)
-- Manage the main aspects of a static xApp route table

 All exercises in this class refer to the `xapp-1-deploy-test` xApp, located in `xapp-workshop/exercise-xapps/xapp-1-deploy-test` folder.
 It is highly advisable to change to the xApp directory as every command assumes that it is the actual directory.